mschaaf17/Express-Note-Taker/README.md

 ## Usage:
-To build write reminders on a webpage.
+To write reminders on a webpage.

 ## Installation:
 Clone the code and then run npm install